 - 200 g firm tofu

-- 1 ½ tsp ground cinnamon you can substitute for pumpkin spice
+- 1 ½ teaspoon ground cinnamon, you can substitute for pumpkin spice

-- ½ tsp fresh grated ginger omit if using pumpkin spice
+- ½ teaspoon fresh grated ginger, omit if using pumpkin spice

 - To prepare the crust, mix the dry ingredients (flour, sugar and salt).
 Add the margarine or coconut oil and mix with a dough cutter or spatula (do not use your hands, it is important to prevent the margarine or oil from melting) until you get a sandy consistency.
 Mixing consists of chopping the coconut oil with the cutter and integrate it with the rest of the ingredients.